Appeals

 To request a review of a decision of a Registrar of the Family Court of Western Australia, you need to file an Application in a Case (Form 2).

-- attach a letter setting out why you say the decision should be set aside and what decision should be made instead.
+You should also attach a letter setting out the reasons why you say the decision should be set aside.

 The time limit for filing an appeal in the:

-You can apply to extend these time limits.
+You can apply to extend this time limit.

 Extensions of time to appeal